jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-08-predicting-price-airbnb.md

 |75%|3.772624e+07|1.497179e+08|40.724038|-76.919322|201.000000|7.000000e+00|39.000000|2.06000|6.000000|311.000000|
 |max|4.556085e+07|3.679176e+08|47.734620|-70.995950|24999.000000|1.000000e+08|966.000000|44.0600|593.000000|365.000000|

----

-## Data Wrangling

 The table above shows that the data has at least one outlier noticeable at a glance: the maximum value of "minimum_nights" is 100 trillion.
 Clearly this is either a mistake or a joke.
 Regardless, I'll remove the listing with the outlier from this dataset to lessen the skew.

 In [3]:

 ```python
 df.drop(df['minimum_nights'].argmax(), inplace=True)
 ```

 ---

+## Data Wrangling

-Next, I wrote a function to wrangle (manipulate) the dataset into a clean, pre-processed feature matrix and a target vector.
-I used many tools from SKLearn and other packages for data processing.
+I wrote a function to wrangle the dataset into a clean, pre-processed feature matrix and target vector.
+I used tools from SKLearn and other packages for data processing.

 In short: I wrote a lot of code to turn this beautiful table into some ugly arrays of numbers that the computer can understand.
-I'll be using this transformed data to fit and train my model.
+I'll be using this transformed data to fit and train my models.

 ---